AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 #### `PFObject`
 Storing data on Parse is built around the `ParseObject`.
 Each `ParseObject` contains key-value pairs of JSON-compatible data.
 This data is schemaless, which means that you don't need to specify ahead of time what keys exist on each `ParseObject`.
 You simply set whatever key-value pairs you want, and Parse backend will store it.

 Each `ParseObject` has a class name that you can use to distinguish different sorts of data.
-For example, in case of our application, we might call `ParseObject` to store uploaded images with name `UserMedia`
+For example, in case of our application, we might call `ParseObject` to store uploaded images with name `Post`

 #### `PFFile`
 `PFFile` lets you store application files in the cloud that would otherwise be too large or cumbersome to fit into a regular `PFObject`.
 The most common use case is storing images but you can also use it for documents, videos, music, and any other binary data (up to 10 megabytes).